DomasB/notes/🤖 AI/Grossary/ELT.md

 **Where is ELT important in ML systems?**
 -----------------------------------------

-ELT is often found in [feature pipelines](https://www.hopsworks.ai/dictionary/feature-pipeline) that extract data from existing data stores, load it into a data warehouse or [feature store](https://www.hopsworks.ai/dictionary/feature-store), and then transform the raw data into [features](https://www.hopsworks.ai/dictionary/feature) in the data warehouse or feature store.
+ELT is often found in [[Feature|feature pipelines](https://www.hopsworks.ai/dictionary/feature-pipeline) that extract data from existing data stores, load it into a data warehouse or [feature store](https://www.hopsworks.ai/dictionary/feature-store), and then transform the raw data into [features]] in the data warehouse or feature store.

+LLM Tags:  #ELT #data-warehouse #SQL #ETL #ml
+LLM Tags:  #data-warehouse #transformations, #pipelines